What are some of the winter sports that can be used for triathlon training?

 Downhill skiing is also very underrated for building bike strength.
 To go out and get in three solid hours of downhill skiing can be very bike muscle fatiguing and helps to enhance overall leg strength in general.

 We have used skiing a number of times as preparation and sent athletes off to races virtually off the back of a winter ski base.
 One of our Trisutto coaches (multiple Ironman winner Lisbeth Kristensen) has won an Ironman off the back of winter training.
 Andrew Johns, a long time ITU World Number 1, also came out of a winter prep that had a minimum of four days of skiing instead of biking and placed second in an Ironman that he probably would have won but for a bike puncture.
 Such is the effectiveness of off-season ski training.

 You may ask: ‘How were you reckless enough to experiment with this kind of training in the first place?’
 No experiment at all.
-I used to watch the now High Performance Manager of Swiss Triathlon, Christoph Mauch (multiple Ironman winner), use winter triathlons – running, mountain biking and cross country skiing – as part of his preparations.
-He was an outstanding Ironman athlete and very nasty customer to come across at any non-drafting triathlon distance.
-Early season off the back of the skiing he was always on fire.
+I used to watch athletes use winter triathlons – running, mountain biking and cross country skiing – as part of their preparations.
+Early season off the back of the skiing they were always on fire.